Istanbul Galata Neighborhood

-Best Things To Do in Galata, History of Galata Neighborhood Istanbul
+Things To Do in Galata Neighborhood of Istanbul

 Thanks to the growing interest in history, some of the neighborhoods in Istanbul began to stand out among others.
 Fener Balat, Karakoy, Galata, and Kuzguncuk are the most prominent of such neighborhoods.

 Although modern cafes and restaurants are plenty in these areas where neighborhood culture is still alive, the visitors can still feel the nostalgic atmosphere in these neighborhoods.
 Therefore, they reflect Istanbul’s historical and cosmopolite way perfectly.